FOLIO 03E · Telehealth

 Why do telehealth visits have lower no-show rates than in-person?+

 Three reasons.
-First, the practical barriers (transportation, time off work, childcare) that drive 25 percent of in-person no-shows per the JGIM 2016 reasons analysis are removed.
+First, the practical barriers (transportation, time off work, childcare) that drive a meaningful share of in-person no-shows are removed.
 Second, patients can join from anywhere with a phone, which collapses the lead-up window.
 Third, the visit can begin even if the patient is a few minutes late because the queue does not displace other patients.
 The effect is largest in behavioral health where transportation-and-stigma barriers to in-person attendance are highest.
+Note that the benefit is not universal: some rural and behavioral-health studies find telehealth no-show rates equal to or higher than in-person, particularly where digital access is limited.

 How does audio-only telehealth compare to video on no-shows?+